waepoints/waepointstandards-documentation/standards.md

 Auxiliary Notes

-Modules Of The System(s) On The User’s Device(s), and, or, Software, and, or, Clustering Resources
+Modules Of The System(s) On The User’s Device(s), and, or, Software, and, or, Clustering Resources, Definitions, Commands, Comments, and Provisions, which are matching with the Superuser Provisions stored at the address http://waepoints.github.io/waepoints-web/superuser/index.html

 Modules Of The Joined Compatible System(s) and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and Users of

 The Highest Priority Permitted For Module Added Material And Use Of Modules

 The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and User(s) of

-Definitions, Commands, Comments, and Provisions, which are matching with the Superuser Provisions stored at the address http://waepoints.github.io/waepoints-web/superuser/index.html

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities